Springboro, Ohio: Arts and culture

 The city is home to the 1911 Wright B Flyer Museum, as well as the La Comedia Dinner Theatre.
 The Springboro Public Library is a branch of the Franklin-Springboro Public Library.
+The Springboro Community Theatre resides in Springboro, providing opportunities for all ages to act.

 Parks and recreation

-Heatherwoode Golf Course, opened in 1991, is a public, city-operated course.
+Golf courses include Heatherwoode Golf Course, a public, city-operated golf course opened in 1991, and Sycamore Creek Country Club.

+Parks include Clearcreek Park, Kacie Jane Park and Splash Pad, Community Park, E. Milo Beck, and North Park.

 Education

 The city is served by the Springboro Community City School District.
 Springboro High School is located here.